-- Social enterprise ignoring impact
+- Social enterprise ignoring the impact

 - Social enterprise maintaining decentralized data

-- Social enterprise not engaging funders
+- Social enterprise, not engaging funders

 - Social enterprise overspending on technology solutions